Gh0st109/Bulls_and_cows/README.md

 # Bulls_and_cows
-Just a game I made
+This is just a game that I made while I was learning how to code in C++